classicimageviewer/ClassicImageViewer/README.md

 ## Build

-Enter the directory of the repository.
+Enter the directory of the repository, then run the following commands:

 ```
 qmake .